 Covid-19 has introduced stress, anxiety and unknowns into the lives of many Australians, especially those with child custody arrangements.
 Fears around the health and safety of your children, following government-mandated lockdowns or isolation protocols and acting in the best interest of the children are all legitimate concerns during the pandemic.
-Thankfully there are clear and authorised rules governing the execution of child custody arrangements and Family Law during the pandemic.
+Thankfully there are clear and authorized rules governing the execution of child custody arrangements and Family Law during the pandemic.
 To learn more about how Covid-19 may impact your child custody arrangements, here is a simple breakdown.

 Navigating government protocols

 Throughout the pandemic, the instructions and guidelines for parents adhering to a Law order or child custody arrangement have been clear, and continue to do so.
 Even during a lockdown and curfew, transporting or picking up your children has been permitted under the rules.
 If you chose not to abide by any Lawfully executed custody arrangement it’s critical you speak with your Family Lawyer to ensure you have the appropriate exemption.
 Not adhering to a custody arrangement because of a lockdown or other Covid-19 related implication is not Lawful and you may be held accountable in court.
 Simply stating Covid-19 restrictions or public health orders as a reason for not abiding by your custody arrangement, will not be permissible in Family court.
 These rules, however, don’t mean there is no way to overcome an existing custody arrangement if you believe that is in the best interests of your child or Family.